sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

    \tilde{l}^T = \left[fl^T\left(\tilde{l}^T\right)\right]^{-1} = \frac{\log{\frac{fl^T + c_2}{c_0}}}{c_3} + c_1

-There is also a class for this in :obj:`~sympy.physics._biomechanics`, :obj:`~sympy.physics._biomechanics.TendonForceLengthInverseDeGroote2016`, which behaves identically to :obj:`~sympy.physics._biomechanics.TendonForceLengthDeGroote2016`.
+There is also a class for this in :obj:`~sympy.physics.biomechanics`, :obj:`~sympy.physics.biomechanics.TendonForceLengthInverseDeGroote2016`, which behaves identically to :obj:`~sympy.physics.biomechanics.TendonForceLengthDeGroote2016`.
 It can be instantiated with five parameters, the first for :math:`fl^T` followed by four constants, or by using the alternate constructor with a single argument for :math:`fl^T`.

->>> from sympy.physics._biomechanics import TendonForceLengthInverseDeGroote2016
+>>> from sympy.physics.biomechanics import TendonForceLengthInverseDeGroote2016

 >>> fl_T_sym =me.dynamicsymbols('fl_T')
 >>> fl_T_inv = TendonForceLengthInverseDeGroote2016(fl_T_sym, c0, c1, c2, c3)